madebygarzon/madebygarzon/README.md

 Systems Engineer and Fullstack Web Developer
 --------------------------------------------

-I´m Assionate Systems Engineer with solid experience as a fullstack web developer.
+I´m Passionate Systems Engineer with solid experience as a fullstack web developer.
 My focus is on creating digital solutions that are not only functional but also comply with best development practices.
 I am excited to work on projects that challenge my ability to combine creative front-end design with back-end logic, thus creating intuitive and efficient user experiences.

 * 🌍  I'm based in Manizales - Colombia
 * 🖥️  See my portfolio at [MyPortfolio](http://bygarzon.com)